Amos Fox and Thomas Kopsch

-Finding the COGs Context: The Character of 19th Century Warfare
+Finding the COG Context: The Character of 19th Century Warfare

 The physical proximity of the policy maker(s) to the battlefield created a unique phenomenon in which the purveyor of policy was physically able to see, smell, and hear the effects of battle.
 This physical arrangement between national policy, military strategy, and the tactical situation created the condition in which the physical destruction of an army had a direct impact on political will.
 This phenomenon resulted in a relatively self-contained, mechanistic system, where policy, strategy, and battlefield results constitute three parts of a whole; and each component had a reciprocal effect on the others.
 The destruction of a political apparatus’ source of physical power, its army, directly influenced the political will of both – the destroyer and the destroyed – resulting in battle driving political decisions.
 This idea is highlighted by Clausewitz’s description of strategy, which he defined as, “The use of engagements for the objects of war.”
 The mechanistic aspect of Napoleonic warfare likely influenced Clausewitz’s view of the interplay of politics, strategy, and the battlefield results within war.